TechWomenTribe/introduction_to_python/README.md

 What is Python you ask? good question.
 Python is a popular programming language known for its simplicity and versatility.
 It is used for web development, data analysis, AI, and more, and is beginner-friendly with a clean and readable syntax.
-(Of course Python is the writer's of this document favourite progmramming language, and I do expect it to be your favourite as well!
+(Of course Python is the writer's of this document favourite progmramming language, and we do expect it to be your favourite as well!
 Joking 😅)

 First check whether your computer is running a 32-bit version or a 64-bit version of Windows, on the "System type" line of the System Info page.
 To reach this page, try one of these methods: